Penance (Confession, Reconciliation):

 Please wait in the front pew until Father returns at the end of the Mass.

-Pre-Baptismal Seminar are held on the third Monday of every month at 7:00 PM, in the school library.
+Pre-Baptismal Seminar are held on the third Tuesday of every month at 7:00 PM, in the Rectory Conference Room.

 Please call Parish Office to reserve dates for both the Pre-Baptismal Seminar, and your child’s Baptism.
 (412) 373-0050.